mendersoftware/mender-docs/01.Get-started/05.Monitor/docs.md

 ![Connectivity alarm OK](log-usb-alarm.png)

+TODO: Expand the subsystem to reach the OK state

 #### Disk usage

+TODO: Test this one in more detail

 If key device resources such as disk space runs out, e.g. due to ever-growing log files, the product will typically stop functioning properly.
 It is therefore